BrianRagazzi/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 ------------------------
 Use the following awscli command to display the **'LogicalResourceId'** and **'PhysicalResourceId'** for all the components in the **Stack**

-Notice the format of this portion of the query string **'{"Logical Resource Id": LogicalResourceId,"Physical Resource Id": PhysicalResourceId}'**, it adds a header for each column.**
+Notice the format of this portion of the query string **'{"Logical Resource Id": LogicalResourceId,"Physical Resource Id": PhysicalResourceId}'**, this syntax adds a header for each column of the table.** If this query string is omitted, the table is very wide and difficult to read.

 .. code-block::